stellarshenson/henryk-analysis/README.md

 ![Father's recordings for son](./.res/father_recordings_for_son4.WEBP)

 This project also serves a therapeutic purpose for me.
 As I wait for the court system to take action, I must deal with the aggressive patterns of Parental Alienation.
 Although it is difficult, I am resilient.
 I have the support of a therapist and a circle of friends.
-However, my son only has his mother, who is depriving him of the love and closeness of a loving parent.
+However, my son doesn't have that kind of support system and he is and noone to turn to.
 I cannot imagine what he is going through, being only 3 years old and subjected to separation and constant attempts to isolate him from his father.

 ![Father and son alienated](./.res/father_and_son_alienated.webp)